Barb" teaches the

 student's photo on the front, is included.
 Here, on

-this web site, you can now access some of this same information, which
+this web site, you can now access the first volume of this same information, which

 was formerly only